Stefani-web/holbertonschool-higher_level_programming/python-data_structures/README.md

 - Files must end with a new line and the first line must be exactly #!/usr/bin/python3.
 - The code must follow the PEP 8 style (pycodestyle version 2.7.*).
 - All files must be executable and file length will be tested with wc.
-- Prototypes for all functions must be included in a header file called lists.h, which must be protected against multiple inclusions.
+- (Prototypes for all functions must be included in a header file called lists.h, which must be protected against multiple inclusions).

 ```